Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

 - Scabbing – Not to be confused with flaking.
 Flaking occurs when melanin hardens, whereas with scabs it means the epidermis has been damaged, something that shouldn’t happen with IPL photofacials.

 - Hyperpigmentation – This is when patches of skin become darker than the surrounding skin.
-Not to be confused with dark spots getting temporarily darker.
+It should not be confused with dark spots getting temporarily darker, which is a normal and temporary side effect.

-- Hypopigmentation – This occurs when patches of skin become lighter than the surrounding skin, a complication which tends to be much more common among darker-skinned individuals.
-Consequently, people with dark skin aren’t typically considered good candidates for this procedure.
+- Hypopigmentation – This occurs when patches of skin become lighter than the surrounding skin, a complication which tends to be much more common among people with darker skin tones.
+Those with dark skin tones are not typically considered good candidates for this procedure specifically due to this issue.

 How long do the results last?

-Typically, however, the results of an IPL photofacial will be apparent for 6 months to a year.
-Dermatologists recommend maintenance treatments every 6 to 12 months to help prolong results.
-According to a 2013 study on the anti-aging effects of IPL photofacials, 2 to 3 treatments a year are enough to develop overall younger looking skin with renewed collagen growth.
+Typically, however, the results of an IPL photofacial will be apparent for six months to a year.
+Dermatologists recommend maintenance treatments every six to 12 months to help prolong results.
+According to a 2013 study on the anti-aging effects of IPL photofacials, two to three treatments a year are enough to develop and maintain younger looking skin with renewed collagen growth.

 What can I do to prolong results?